 - Daily open line – the horizontal line stretching from the time the Sydney session begins up until the New York session ends

-- Mini sinyal – on the top-right hand side are a bunch of figures representing the direction of the markets on various timeframes from the M1, M5, M15, M30, H1, H4 to the D1
+- Mini sinyal – On the top-right-hand side are a bunch of figures representing the direction of the markets on various timeframes from the M1, M5, M15, M30, H1, and H4 to the D1

-- The MACD histogram – set to an oscillating period of 20
+- The MACD histogram – is set to an oscillating period of 20

-- Simple moving average (SMA) set to 11 periods to catch minor trend changes
+- The simple moving average (SMA) is set to 11 periods to catch minor trend changes

 The above are my indicators, but there are several more bundled with the archive file provided, and these include:

-- Exponential moving average (EMA) set to 200 periods which is perfect for a swing trader looking to catch long trends after awaiting confirmation of the trend
+- The exponential moving average (EMA) is set to 200 periods which is perfect for a swing trader looking to catch long trends after awaiting confirmation of the trend

 When to place trades